 The Company has been named as a defendant in In re Scotts EZ Seed Litigation, Case No. 12-cv-4727 (VB), a New York and California class action lawsuit filed August 9, 2012 in the United States District Court for the Southern District of New York that asserts claims under false advertising and other legal theories based on a marketing statement on the Company's EZ Seed grass seed product from 2009 to 2012.
 The plaintiffs seek, on behalf of themselves and purported class members, various forms of monetary and non-monetary relief, including statutory damages that they contend could amount to hundreds of millions of dollars.
-The Company has defended the action vigorously, disputes the plaintiffs' claims and theories, including the recoverability of statutory damages, and intends to continue vigorously defending the action.
+The Company has defended the action vigorously, and disputes the plaintiffs' claims and theories, including the recoverability of statutory damages.
 In 2017, the Court eliminated certain claims, narrowed the case in certain respects, and permitted the case to continue proceeding as a class action.
 On August 7, 2017, the Court requested briefs on the Company's request for interlocutory review of issues relating to the recoverability of statutory damages in a class action by the United States Court of Appeals for the Second Circuit and, on August 31, 2017, approved that request.
 On January 8, 2018, however, the Second Circuit denied the interlocutory appeal request.
-At this point in the proceedings, it is not currently possible to reasonably estimate a probable loss, if any, associated with the action and, accordingly, no accruals have been recorded in our consolidated financial statements with respect to the action.
-There can be no assurance that this action will not have a material adverse effect on our financial condition, results of operations or cash flows.
+The parties engaged in mediation on April 9, 2018 and agreed in principle to a preliminary settlement of the outstanding claims on April 10, 2018.
+The preliminary settlement would require the Company to pay certain attorneys' and administrative fees and provide certain payments to the class members.
+The preliminary settlement will not be finalized until after the court approves the settlement and a claims process determines the payments to be provided to the class members.
+During the three months ended March 31, 2018, the Company recognized a charge of \$10.2 million for a probable loss related to this matter within the "Impairment, restructuring and other" line in the Condensed Consolidated Statements of Operations.
+The resolution of the claims process may result in additional losses in excess of the amount accrued, however, the Company does not believe a reasonably possible loss in excess of the amount accrued would be material to, nor have a material adverse effect on, the Company's financial condition, results of operations or cash flows.